Skip to main content

 Components Explained:

-• Net Operating Income (NOI): This is the income generated from a company’s everyday operations, after all operating expenses have been deducted from total revenue.
-It’s important to note that this figure does not include any income from non-operating sources, taxes, interest expenses, or depreciation and amortization.
+• Net Operating Income (NOI): This is the income generated from a company’s everyday operations after all operating expenses have been deducted from total revenue.
+It’s important to note that this figure excludes income from non-operating sources, taxes, interest expenses, depreciation, and amortization.

 • Total Debt Service: This represents the total amount of money required over a given period to cover the repayment of interest and principal on a debt.
 For annual calculations, this includes all debt obligations for the year.